Skip to main content

 9 rows in set (0.02 sec)

-First of all, a GROUP BY clause is essentially a special case of GROUPING SETS, for example:
+First, a GROUP BY clause is essentially a special case of GROUPING SETS.
+For example:

 GROUP BY a

-Similarly, CUBE and ROLLUP can be expanded into GROUPING SETS, so the various combinations and nesting of GROUP BY, CUBE, ROLLUP, GROUPING SETS are essentially the combination and nesting of GROUPING SETS.
+Likewise, CUBE and ROLLUP can also be expanded into GROUPING SETS.
+Therefore, any composition or nesting of GROUP BY, CUBE, ROLLUP, and GROUPING SETS is essentially a composition or nesting of GROUPING SETS.

 The CUBE and ROLLUP constructs can be used either directly in the GROUP BY clause, or nested inside a GROUPING SETS clause.
 If one GROUPING SETS clause is nested inside another, the effect is the same as if all the elements of the inner clause had been written directly in the outer clause.